GusMuche/homebridge-zipabox-platform/README.md

 ### Cached accessories from old config
 Unfortunately I didn't success during my test to clean all the cache for old platform accessories.
 The first one is still there and no possibility to clean it correctly (also if I use the `reset` option).<br>
 If this is your case, you need to delete the cachedAccessories file inside the accessories folder of your Homebridge installation.

+### Updated configuration not take
+If you change parameters inside the `config.json` of an configured accessory, the change will not be taked in account if you not change the name or reset the cache.<br>
+Best way to do this is to add the `reset`parameter to `true` and restart homebridge.<br><br>
+Explanation : a big part of the parameter from accessories are saved inside homebridge (context of an accessory).
+The plugin will first try to reload a configured accessory in state of recharge the `config.json`.

 ### Battery device not recognize by Home APP
 In my test the Battery Service is not recognize by the app, but the value and the status are correctly given.
 The icon will be a house with a status "not recognize".<br>